Charge Up! Series

 Funding Opportunities

-IDEATION GRANTS: provide useful funding for expenses that don't qualify for existing sources of research money.
+Ideation Grants provide useful funding for expenses that don't qualify for existing sources of research money.
 Grants also provide additional benefits such as covering time spent away from research.
 Allowed expenditures include (see the application form for a more complete list):

 - Technoeconomic support for evaluating technology